 “Alleluljah!
 Thank you for the large part you played in this miracle.
 And also thank Garth please for his patience and gracious way in his dealings with us.
 It makes a big difference to a sick person how you are treated.”

-Over $600k Recovered to date
+Over $600k recovered for aged care facilities to date

 Using internal data gathered from 2015 up to March 2021, Slater Byrne have been engaged to recover millions of dollars in unpaid fees in the Aged Care sector.